 UnitedHealthcare Surpasses WellPoint With Most Enrolled Members

-Physician Organizations Concerned Over State Minimum Health Coverage StandardsWritten by Rachel Fields | February 23, 2012
+Physician Organizations Concerned Over State Minimum Health Coverage StandardsWritten by Rachel Fields | Thursday, 23 February 2012 22:41

 Physician organizations have expressed concern that minimum health coverage standards to begin in 2014 might not provide sufficient coverage, according to an American Medical News report.